James-Chapman/SingleLog/README.md

 # SingleLog
 ## Description

 SingleLog is a header only C++11 singleton logging library.
-It's fast, convenient, and does what it says on the tin.
+It's fast, convenient, compiles on Windows and Linux, and does what it says on the tin.

 ## Note

-* Currently Windows only, Linux support on the way.
 * Trace level logging is only available in debug builds.
 In release builds the lowest logging level is debug.